Legal Advice for “Statute of Limitations (Civil)” — 107 results

 Actions against health care providers must be filed within two (2) years of the date that the act or omission giving rise... more

-Written by attorney Mark Longwell, over 2 years ago.
+Written by attorney Mark Longwell, about 3 years ago.

 In Florida, there are time limitationsfor when a person may be prosecuted for an alleged crime.
 Thesetime limitations are established in chapter 775.15, Florida Statutes.
 This is commonly... more